bitwurx/jrpc2/README.md

 Golang JSON-RPC 2.0 Server
 ===

-This library is a server implementation of the [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification).
+This library is an HTTP server implementation of the [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification).
 The library is fully spec compliant with support for named and positional arguments and batch requests.

-###Examples
+### Examples

 ```golang
 package main